Roiczone/AdvancedJavaProject/FINAL Programming-LO-2025.md

 * Strings
 * boolean
 * your choice
-- Arrays are data structures where set of same data can be stored.
-[1, 2, 3]
+  Data types are just a set of character(data) that can be assigned to a variable)
-- Strings: strings are primitive datatypes used to initialize names. "mama"
-- Boolean: these are primitive datatypes that either return true or false; eg: True, False
+- Arrays: [1, 2, 3]
+- Strings:"mama"
+- Boolean:False

 | Total Achievable Points | Points Reached During Grading |
 |------------------------|-------------------------------|